JungleGenius/MasterDetailTwiterDemoApp/README.md

 Hi I'm an experienced iOS developer with multiple apps in the app store and over 25 years of writing code for a living.

+My applications development skill set includes hands-on experience with Java, Objective-C, PHP, JavaScript, Python, Perl and VB.net.
+The majority of my development time is focused on building cloud based mobile applications built using Android, iOS, Linux, and AWS.

 However, I was asked to write a iOS "Demo App"" in Swift to demonstrate my ability to code.
 (BTW, This happens to be my first time using Swift all my iOS projects have been in Objective-C to date).

 This was the note I received from the folks who requested I write this demo: